Thank you for all your hard work. Now, get ready to work hard.

 And he talked about the importance of public education, health care for everyone and the reputation of Arlington as a “sanctuary community,” and said, “These aren’t just Democratic values, they’re human values.
 And they’re family values.”

-Former U.S. Rep. Tom Perriello and ex-Democratic National Committee Chairman Terry McAuliffe – a potential 2013 gubernatorial candidate – were the keynote speakers.
+Former U.S. Rep. Tom Perriello and ex-Democratic National Committee Chairman Terry McAuliffe – – were the keynote speakers.

 Perriello was given a rockstar’s welcome.
 He received healthy applause for his votes supporting the federal stimulus program, health care reform and cap-and-trade legislation.
 On most fronts, he said the legislation didn’t go far enough.